matanarad/object-oriented-mini-project/README.md

     2.orderName.addToOrder(barCode) -> add item to cart by barCode 3.orderName.delFromOrder(barCode) -> del item from cart by barCode 4.orderName.printOrder() -> print order details

+to use any of the functions uncomment the desired line in main.py file.